Timeline & History

 September

-September introduced the "Proof Chain," a cryptographic audit mechanism designed to make compliance machine-verifiable.
-By implementing an append-only hash chain that links inputs, outputs, and timestamps for every execution step, the system now provides a tamper-evident record of all routing decisions and outcomes, ensuring that the dynamic nature of the router does not compromise auditability.
+September introduced the "Proof Chain" — a cryptographic audit mechanism that made compliance machine-verifiable.
+By implementing an append-only hash chain linking inputs, outputs, and timestamps for every execution step, the system provided a tamper-evident record of all routing decisions and outcomes.
+This ensured that the ILP router's dynamic nature did not compromise auditability — a critical requirement for compliance-focused applications.
+The Proof Chain became an additional patent claim, extending the invention's scope beyond routing optimisation into verifiable execution.

 Read full story